-Shopify sellers have better accounting with A2 Seamless accounting with A2X for Shopify integration
+Shopify sellers have better accounting with A2X for Shopify integration

-In today’s technology-driven world, there really is no excuse for poor accounting.
-While most businesspeople – Shopify sellers included – find it a monotonous and time-consuming chore, it’s essential for tracking, managing and optimising the growth of your business.
+In today’s technology-driven world, there is no real excuse for poor accounting.
+While most businesses and Shopify sellers find it a monotonous and time-consuming chore, it’s essential for tracking, managing and optimizing the growth of your business.

-When you can (sooner rather than later), you’ll need to say goodbye to your spreadsheets, and invest in good accounting software.
+Say goodbye to spreadsheets and invest in user-friendly and effective accounting software.
 Having a robust system in place will help you manage your cash flow and taxes – simplifying your finances.

-On top of that, there’s one more accounting tool you seriously need to consider – not only for your sanity but because of the problem it will solve.
-For Shopify sellers, the single biggest pain point with your accounting will be importing individual transactions into your accounting system.
-No matter how good your accounting software, this only throws a spanner in the works, clogging your system – and making reconciliation a nightmare.
+In addition to this, there is software to help relieve Shopify Seller’s biggest pain point with accounting.
+This includes importing individual transactions into your accounting system.
+No matter how good your accounting software, this process always throws a spanner in the works, clogging your system – and making reconciliation a nightmare.

 If you’re a new Shopify seller having issues with your accounting, you need A2X for Shopify.

 This image was created by CrazyEgg using data and information gleaned from their research into website builders.

 A2X is the brainchild of two software engineers – Ashley Schroder and Paul Grey.
 Founded on ten years’ worth of experience working with Amazon’s marketplace systems.
 Both Ashley and Paul have been selling internationally with Amazon and FBA since 2008, knowing all too well from first-hand experience the accounting challenges faced by Amazon and Shopify sellers.